A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 - Get all the context you need for personalized and meaningful conversations

-Kayako is one of the popular shared inbox tools that comes with customizable view options.
+Kayako is one of the popular shared inbox for teams of all sizes.
 Users can use ‘Tags’ to easily categorize emails and organize all external as well as internal conversations in a single place.

 - Agents can apply ‘Tags’ to email conversations for better organization